jfpoilpret/fast-arduino-lib/dox/main.md

 FastArduino is **heavily** based on C++ templates as you will see when developing with it.
 Although many people will tell you that "C++ templates are evil and generate bloated code, they are not for embedded", don't believe them!
 C++ templates, when properly used, bring many advantages without the abovementioned "drawback".

-One downside of templates is its syntax, that may sound less familiar to many developers, but that should not be barrier against its use.
+One downside of templates is its syntax, that may sound less familiar to many developers, but that should not be a barrier against its use.

 In FastArduino, templates offer a huge advantage over competing libraries: type-safety is guaranteed at compile-time whatever the MCU/Arduino board target of your program: for instance, it is **not possible**, with FastArduino, to compile a program that would try to access an IO pin that does not exist on the target; most other libraries I know allow you to do that without complaining.